tigawanna/intern-assessment/docs/docs.md

 # PAYD Intern Assessment

+> This was accomplished in 2 afternoons and this pull equset took a while as i fell ill around the time i got the email
 ## styling and design
  - I mostly used tailwindcss and daisyui for the thems and used chakarui for specific components like inputs and modals
 - since there's no easy way to make them share themes it's best to keep them separate and have separate mechanisms to trigger dark mode (they all seem to be using css variables but daisyui uses `data-theme` while chakra uses `class` , a helper to unite these 2 is possible)